Sevicode/SevliMERN_partA/README.md

 #### [Sevda Amini](https://github.com/Sevicode)

 ## Project Description
-This project is a MERN full-stack web application which we developed as a part of our Coder Academy Bootcamp assignments.
-In this project we worked in a team of two junior developers and developed an e-commerce store where users (custpmers) can sign in, buy and rate products.
+This project is a MERN full-stack web application which we developed as a part of our final Coder Academy Bootcamp assignments.
+In this project we worked in a team of two junior developers and developed an e-commerce store where users (custpmers) cangn in, buy and rate products.
 The seller is also admin and has full authorization to manage the website and make changes in the listings.

 ## Purpose
 *She Rydes* is a real world project and the client aims to bring a convenient and affordable place for people and specifically female customers to purchase their motorcycle riding appearal.